Published On: March 12, 2026By

-Download this free shortlisting tool and compare 60 top learning solutions…
+Download this free RightFit Solutions Grid to compare 80+ top enterprise learning systems…

 Five years ago, how would you have described your ideal learning tech stack?
 Did it resemble your current ecosystem?
 Was AI anywhere on your radar?

-This is just a quick reminder that change is the only constant in the learning tech world.
+This is a quick reminder that change is the only constant in the enterprise learning world.
 Innovation never rests.
 Neither do the vendors behind all those advances.

 Of course, it doesn’t help that more than 1000 diverse learning solutions are competing for your attention.
-Evaluating your options is an overwhelming task.
+Evaluating your options can be overwhelming.
 And as technology continues to shift, the software selection process only gets more challenging.

-This shortlisting tool is a natural extension of our work at Talented Learning, where we specialize in understanding today’s enterprise learning landscape and anticipating what’s ahead.
-To accomplish this, we continuously meet with vendors and track relevant tech advances.
+This tool is a natural extension of our work at Talented Learning, where we specialize in making sense of today’s enterprise learning landscape and anticipating what’s ahead.
+That’s why we continuously meet with vendors and track relevant tech advances.

-We also evaluate buyer success across key use cases — customer, partner and employee learning, as well as associations and training content businesses.
-And we capture all that intelligence in this free shortlisting tool.
+In addition, we evaluate buyer success across key use cases — customer, partner and employee learning, as well as solutions for associations and training businesses.
+And we capture all this in this popular LMS shortlist grid.

-Our 2025 grid maps 60 award-winning platforms on a simple 2×2 matrix.
-Each vendor’s position reflects its reported ability to address essential buyer criteria, including use case support, functionality, scalability, cost and relevant services.
+Our 2026 edition maps nearly 80 leading platforms on a simple 2×2 matrix.
+Each vendor’s position reflects its reported ability to meet essential buyer criteria, including use case support, functionality, scalability, services, and costs.

-Most industry maps emphasize a single “best” position — usually located in the upper right corner.
-But in the real world, that’s not how LMS buying happens.
-That’s why our approach is different.
+Most software industry maps emphasize a single “best” position — usually located in the upper right corner.
+But that’s not how LMS buying happens in the real world.
+So, our approach is different.

-The RightFit Grid is not about rankings, hype or paid placement.
-Each vendor in this shortlisting tool offers an award-winning solution with a clear target market, strong client relationships and proven results.
-In other words, every solutions is perfect for a specific segment of the market.
+The RightFit Grid is not about learning systems rankings, hype or paid placement.
+Every vendor offers an award-winning system with a clear target market, strong client relationships and proven results.
+In other words, each solution is perfect for at least one segment of the market.

 With learning management systems, there is no one-size-fits-all winner — only the right fit for the right buyer.
-That’s why our shortlisting tool is more than a generic LMS showcase.
+That’s why this tool is more than a generic LMS vendor showcase.
 Instead, it profiles solutions by fit and function, so anyone can use it to make better buying decisions.

-This year’s grid maps 60 leading learning systems along two key dimensions:
+This year’s grid maps 80+ leading learning systems along two primary dimensions:

 • Breadth of Purpose (X-Axis):